wkumari/draft-kh-dnsop-7706bis/README.md

-Kumari & Hoffman          Expires July 27, 2019                 [Page 3]
+Kumari & Hoffman          Expires July 28, 2019                 [Page 3]

-Internet-Draft            Running Root on Local             January 2019
+Internet-Draft              Root Server Local               January 2019

    This design uses authoritative name server software running on the same machine as the recursive resolver.
-Thus, recursive resolver software such as BIND or modern versions of Unbound do not need to add new functionality, but other recursive resolver software might need to be able to talk to an authoritative server running on the same host.
-More recursive resolver software are expected add the capabilities described in this document in the future.
+Thus, recursive resolver software such as BIND or modern versions of common open source recursive resolver software do not need to add new functionality, but other recursive resolver software might need to be able to talk to an authoritative server running on the same host.

    A different approach to solving some of the problems discussed in this document is described in [RFC8198].